windicss/windicss/README.md

 ## How it works

-### Interpret Mode
+### Interpretation mode

-Interpret Mode is similar to the traditional tailwindcss workflow, based on the input HTML text, and parse the classes in the HTML, then build our css file based on these classes.
+Interpret mode is similar to the traditional tailwindcss workflow, based on the input HTML text, and parse the classes in the HTML, then build our css file based on these classes.

 * Input